-Over the past few years, we have become more and more aware of the benefits and uses of raw organic, unfiltered apple cider vinegar.
-For thousands of years raw, organic, unfiltered apple cider vinegar has been used for the health and well-being of people and animals.
-Many cultures have recorded uses of ACV through the ages.
+Over the past few years, we have become more and more aware of the benefits and uses of raw, organic, unfiltered apple cider vinegar.
+For thousands of years raw, organic, unfiltered apple cider vinegar has been used for the health and well-being of people and animals as recorded in the history of many cultures.

-In 400 B.C., Hippocrates found that natural, undistilled Apple cider vinegar is a powerful healing and cleansing agent because of it’s natural antibiotic and antiseptic properties.
+In 400 B.C., Hippocrates found that natural, undistilled apple cider vinegar is a powerful healing and cleansing agent because of its natural antibiotic and antiseptic properties.
 It’s recorded Christopher Columbus carried it in barrels on his voyages.
-He did so for prevention of scurvy as did other famous sea captains.
+He did so for the prevention of scurvy as did other famous sea captains.
 During the U.S. Civil War, it was used to disinfect and heal wounds.

 Why use raw, organic, unfiltered ACV?